42Crunch/vscode-openapi/README.md

 The extension also comes with the 42Crunch API testing tools (Audit and Scan) so that you can check the quality, conformance and security of your APIs directly in VS Code.
 Stop malformed data and security vulnerabilities sneaking into your code and prevent API attacks such as BOLA, BPLA and other OWASP API Top 10 risks.

 You can use these API testing tools by registering for our Freemium service within the extension, with free monthly test allowances.
-Simply click on the Audit or Scan icon in the Editor tool.
+Simply click on the Audit or Scan icon in the Editor toolbar.

 42Crunch subscribers with an account on the 42Crunch platform have unlimited usage of Audit and Scan and can also directly access API collections and security risk assessment reports.